-We already know 2019 is going to be dominated, in one way or another, by the single biggest change in politics we’ve seen in a generation: Brexit.
+We knew from the beginning of the year that 2019 was going to be dominated, in one way or another, by the single biggest change in politics we’ve seen in a generation: Brexit.
 Yet, while many of us look on from afar wondering what twist in the tale is coming next, it can be easy to forget many of us still have businesses to run and, from an employer’s point of view, staff to look after.

-And, with Brexit dominating the headlines before Christmas and into the New Year, you might have missed the Government announcing their plans for 2019 regarding employment law.
+And, with Brexit dominating the headlines month after month, you might have missed the Government announcing their plans for 2019 regarding employment law.

 Here are three of the changes potentially on the horizon for 2019 and beyond:

 1. Changes to workers’ rights to reflect changes to modern working relationships (The Gig Economy)

 Proposed changes to workers’ rights were announced at the end of 2018 as part of the Government’s: “Good Work Plan.”
 It has been announced that some of these changes will come into effect in April 2020, whist others do not yet have a timescale.
 The changes are designed to tackle issues recently seen in the courts and widely reported in the press by improving protection for agency workers, zero-hours workers and others with atypical working arrangements.

 While there is to be no outright ban on zero-hour contracts, outlined changes include:

 - Requiring employers to provide a written statement of terms and conditions to workers, detailing their paid leave entitlements, from day one;

 - Increasing the break period required to severe continuity of employment from one week to four weeks;